-“What type of device do I need for techie homeschooling?”
+“What type of device do I need for online learning?”
 That’s a question I get asked often.
 As our family has embraced digital learning, the list of physical items we need has changed.
 We’ve needed to upgrade our traditional school supplies to techie homeschool supplies.

 … RELATED POST …